Story

 What Sam needs

-Sam is under the medical care of the incredible team at the Royal National Orthopaedic Hospital, who are already talking about getting Sam back to university.
+Sam is under the medical care of an incredible team who are already talking about getting Sam back to university.
 But first we need to raise some funds to get three things for Sam;

 • the physio he needs to optimise his movement and drive neuroplasticity; the body’s natural way of repairing damaged nerves.
 The more neuro physio Sam gets, the better his recovery will be.

 • home adaptations – from controls for lights and temperature to making the garden accessible.
-Sam has always loved growing plants and trees, and spending time in the Horatio's Garden at Stanmore has been hugely beneficial.
-Evidence shows that these gardens support better sleep, vitamin D levels, improved relationships, mental health, distraction from pain, and reduce stress.
+Sam has always loved growing plants and trees, so spending time in the garden at the spinal injury unit has been hugely beneficial.
+Evidence shows that gardens support better sleep, vitamin D levels, improved relationships, mental health, distraction from pain, and reduce stress.
 We would love to give Sam the same calm, inspiring garden at home.

 How you can help Sam